MerleLK/python-demo-small/README.md

 # python-demo-small
-this is some demo i have used
+those ars some demos I have used